danimiguel/mini_service/README.md

 errors.

 ## Usage
-You can use `rails generate mini_service YourServiceName` to create a template file inside your app/services directory with the provided name.

-Otherwise you can create or modify your own services by inheriting from `MiniService::Mini` class.
+You can create your own services by inheriting from `MiniService::Base` class.

 Your `MiniServices` should be used via their `call` method, providing arguments in a hash, like